devisle/advanced-react-cli/README.md

 - We haven't published it as a npm package yet, but we hope to do so once all of our [Development Checklist](https://github.com/devisle/advanced-react-cli/blob/master/docs/Checklist.md) has been fulfilled.

-- But you can meanwhile fork the package, and clone it to your local desktop.
+- In the meantime, you can fork the repo, and/or clone it to your local desktop.
 Once you've done that, open the terminal in that local folder and run the command `npm install` to install the required dependencies.
 - After that, you may open the folder in your editor of choice.
 Once again, in the terminal you may simply run `npm run react-cli`to get it working.
 And voila!

 2. Can I report any issues or bugs with the CLI?
 How do I report it?